MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-luis.md

 ## The dialog file

 When you include the `--dialog` option, a `.dialog` file will be generated for each of your `.lu` files, one for each locale.
-These files will be written to the directory specified in the `--out` option.
-For example:

-```
-RootDialog.en-us.lu.dialog <-- LuisRecognizer for en-us locale
-RootDialog.fr-fr.lu.dialog <-- LuisRecognizer for fr-fr locale
-RootDialog.lu.dialog       <-- MultiLanguageRecognizer configured to use all locales
-```

 > [!IMPORTANT]
 >
 > The `--schema` option is used in conjunction with the `--dialog` option.
 Including the `--schema` option will ensure that every dialog file created will have a reference to the projects root schema file.
 This schema file contains the schemas of all the components that are consumed by your bot.
 Every consumer of declarative files, including [Composer][composer], needs a schema file.
 If your project does not have a schema file you can generate one using the `dialog:merge` command.
 You will need to run this command before running the `luis:build` command.
 For additional information refer to the article on [Using declarative assets in adaptive dialogs][dialog-merge-command].

+The luis:build dialog and schema parameters:

+- **dialog**.
+There are two valid values for the dialog option, multiLanguage and crosstrained.
+- **schema**.
+This take a relative path and filename pointing to the bots schema file.

+ These files will be written to the directory specified in the `out` option.
+For example:

+```
+RootDialog.en-us.lu.dialog <-- LuisRecognizer for en-us locale
+RootDialog.fr-fr.lu.dialog <-- LuisRecognizer for fr-fr locale
+RootDialog.lu.dialog       <-- MultiLanguageRecognizer configured to use all locales
+```

 Here is an example of the _MultiLanguageRecognizer_ file: